Trevor-Davis/documentation/production-ready-deployment-steps.md

 Any IP segments you create in AVS need to be unique across your Azure and on-premises footprint.

-Identify a IP segment (ex.
-10.0.4.0/24) which you will use to create your first network (NSX Segment) in your AVS private cloud.
+Identify a IP segment which you will use to create your first network (NSX Segment) in your AVS private cloud.

+**Example:** 10.0.4.0/24

 ![](/privatecloud--2.png)